Clear, professional plumbing help

 Battery Backup Sump Pump Problems

-A backup system only works if it's maintained.
+A battery backup only helps if it activates when the main unit stops working.
 Common issues we fix:

 • Battery not holding a charge